My Dog’s Head Is Hot – What does it mean?

 However, this is the situation my dog finds itself and there’s a need to help.
 Hence, I wasted no time in engaging my veterinary doctor to know the causes and solution to my dog's hot head.

-What was his response to my dog's plight, what was his suggestion on how to prevent future occurrence of the same unhealthy situation?
+What was his response to my dog’s plight, what was his suggestion on how to prevent future occurrence of the same unhealthy situation?
+I will share all of them with you as we continue

 What are the causes if my dog’s head is warm or hot?